eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 .. note::
    The parameter ``ntasks`` specify the number of processes that **EACH** ``array-job`` is going to use.
-So if you want to use more, you just could to specify it.
-This idea also apply to all other ``sbatch`` parameters.
+So if you want to use more, you just can specify it.
+This idea also applies to all other ``sbatch`` parameters.

 .. note::
    You can also limit the number of simultaneously running tasks from the job array using a ``%``  separator.
 For example ``--array=0-15%4`` will limit the number of simultaneously running tasks from this job array to 4.

 Slurm's environment variables
 -----------------------------
-In the above examples we often use the output environment variables provided for Slurm.
+In the above examples, we often used the output of the environment variables provided by Slurm.
 Here you have a table [3]_ with the most common variables.

 .. csv-table:: Output environment variables